evanfrawley/architecture-project/README.md

+# This was a homework assignment for Software Architecture.
+## Here, I (Evan) implemented a Flux architecture from scratch :)

 # Architected Resistance

 This repo contains code for two different versions of an application to manage political resistance actions, created as part of an assignment for the [Software Architecture](https://canvas.uw.edu/courses/1100150) course at the UW iSchool.
 Each version utilizes an architectural style: